-An OpenStack service to provide a platform to self-provision server infrastructure to support both researchers and development teams.
+A comprehensive cloud computing service, to provide a platform to self-provision infrastructure to support both researchers and development teams.

-Information Services is also planning an OpenStack service to provide an agile development platform and a burst capacity service to support developers in IS and schools and to provide a stable service with a higher guarantee of reliability than that of the research service, which by its nature will more likely track the latest releases of OpenStack.
+Information Services is also planning a cloud service to provide an agile development platform and a burst capacity service to support developers in IS and schools and to provide a stable service with a higher guarantee of reliability than that of the research service.

 This service is now available for research use.

-These use cases will guide researchers to using the Research Services OpenStack interface to Eddie:
+These use cases will guide researchers to using the Research Cloud Service:

 a researcher needs access to an API to create virtual machines to run compute jobs accessing research data on Datastore or the Secure Data Service using operating systems not provided on the standard Eddie compute platform;